Benny0323/self-website/content/publication/conference-paper/index.md

 # Publication name and optional abbreviated publication name.
 publication: In *MICCAI 2023*

+abstract:
+Fundus photography is an essential examination for clinical and differential diagnosis of fundus diseases.
+Recently, Ultra-Wide-angle Fundus (UWF) techniques, UWF Fluorescein Angiography (UWF-FA) and UWF Scanning Laser Ophthalmoscopy (UWF-SLO) have been gradually put into use.
+However, Fluorescein Angiography (FA) and UWF-FA require injecting sodium fluorescein which may have detrimental influences.
+To avoid negative impacts, cross-modality medical image generation algorithms have been proposed.
+Nevertheless, current methods in fundus imaging could not produce high-resolution images and are unable to capture tiny vascular lesion areas.
+This paper proposes a novel conditional generative adversarial network (UWAT-GAN) to synthesize UWFFA from UWF-SLO.
+Using multi-scale generators and a fusion module patch to better extract global and local information, our model can generate high-resolution images.
+Moreover, an attention transmit module is proposed to help the decoder learn effectively.
+Besides, a supervised approach is used to train the network using multiple new weighted losses on different scales of data.
+Experiments on an in-house UWF image dataset demonstrate the superiority of the UWAT-GAN over the state-of-the-art methods.
 # Summary.
 An optional shortened abstract.
 summary: Our method can be used to turning UWF scanning laser ophthalmoscopy(UWF-SLO) to the UWF fluorescein angiography(UWF-FFA) and display the tiny vascular lesion areas.